And get a peek at Chapter 1 right here:

 The car slotted into place behind my grandmother's red sports car, and William got out.
 He was tall and lean and dark-haired, and any outside observer would have guessed him to be about eighteen or nineteen years old—but that guess would have been off by quite a bit.

-As William walked up to me, he gave me the crooked half-smile that I loved so well.
+As William walked up to me, he gave me the crooked half-smile that I loved so much.

 William glanced at me sharply.
 "No. Is something wrong?"

 I didn't see any point in mentioning the note—I was sure it was nothing.
-It had to be nothing.
+I told myself that it had to be nothing.

 William glanced toward the house.
 "Are you ready to go?
 Or should we stop in and say hello to your grandmother?"

 "We'd better tell her we're going," I said.
-"Otherwise, she'll think I've been kidnapped by you."
+"Otherwise, she'll think you've kidnapped me."

 "That's a joke, right?"